 How are you?– This is used with both friends, family, and acquaintances.
 This great way to find out how someone is doing.
 In American culture, how are you? can also be used as a greeting similar to hello.
 For example, if someone asks how you are at the office, they are most likely expecting a short, sweet answer, as opposed to a lengthy, truthful one.

-I am okay/good/well– If someone asks how are you? you can respond with these phrases.
+I am okay/good/well– If someone asks how are you? in English you can respond with these phrases.
 If you’re not in a good mood or sick, you can say, I am not feeling well.

 I am– Use I am to express what you’re feeling.
 If you’re hungry, try saying I am hungry.
 You can also use I am to disclose your occupation.
 For example, when asked about your profession, you can say I am a student/doctor/teacher.